 Under the guise of its “Standard Improvement Project” rulemaking, OSHA recently announced a change to 1910.147 Control of Hazardous Energy standard, commonly known as lockout / tagout.
 The change focuses around removing the word “unexpected” from the statement “servicing and maintenance of machines and equipment in which the unexpected energization or start-up of the machines or equipment, or release of stored energy, could harm employees.”
 It’s just one word, but for some companies, this could represent a big change as this will broaden the scope of when lockout must be applied.

-The change stems from the companies who have relied on visual, audio or other alarms that signal the “expected” energization of a machine, providing workers enough time to clear the area, such as the warning signals commonly found on baggage claim carousels before they start up.
+The change stems from the companies who have relied on visual, audio or other alarms that signal the “expected” energization of a machine, providing workers enough time to clear the area and return any dangerous goods back to containers which you can learn more about at storemasta, such as the warning signals commonly found on baggage claim carousels before they start up.
 In interpreting the current OSHA standard, these types of alarms would not fall under the “unexpected” start-up of machinery, and therefore, are not subject to the lockout requirements for that task.
 This interpretation has been backed by the United States Court of Appeals for the Sixth Circuit in Reich v.
 General Motors Corp., Delco Chassis Div., 89 F.3d 313 (6th Cir.
 1996) when they rejected an OSHA “interpretation” that would have deprived the word of meaning.
 OSHA had argued that the standard applies if “employees could be injured if the equipment is energized . . . during the servicing operation”—an “interpretation” that the court rejected because it “expressly omits the word ‘unexpected.’”
 Judges of the Occupational Safety and Health Review Commission have also vacated citations that relied on the word “unexpected.”

 So with the removal of the word “unexpected”, the standard will mean lockout shall be applied whether the start-up or energization of the machine is unexpected or expected.
 Many of the tasks performed under the alarms will still be viable without lockout as they meet the minor servicing exception 29 CFR 1910.147(a)(2)(ii), but some tasks will not eliminate or control all the hazardous energy from the zone where the worker is, in which case lockout will be required.
 This biggest impact for this will be for manufacturing lines where stopping the lines can mean destruction of the quality of the product if it sits too long due to the change in structure of the product, such as the hardening of chocolate.